-In Secondary, our SEN department strives to create opportunities for teachers to have access to information, support and advice on teaching methods recommended for students with special educational needs.
+SEN students are allowed to demonstrate their ability through fair and arranged assessment conditions.
+The department strives to create opportunities for teachers to have access to information, support and advice on teaching methods recommended for SEN students.

 Sometimes students’ academic performance, focus or social interactions may be affected by stresses they experience in our complex world – changes in family structure, divorce, death of a loved one or pet, learning challenges, the mismatch between a parent’s and child’s personality or expectations, etc. This may cause inappropriate, disrespectful or destructive behaviours, conflicts or withdrawal from social and collaborative interactions.